-A native of Puerto Rico, Phillip A. Escoriaza’s bilingual, nationwide practice serves community health centers, non-profit organizations, municipalities, local government agencies, educational institutions, and other federal grantees, helping them to achieve their full potential and to avoid litigation whenever possible.
+A native of Puerto Rico, Phillip A. Escoriaza’s bilingual, nationwide practice serves community health centers, non-profit organizations, municipalities, local government agencies, educational institutions, and other federal grantees, helping them to achieve their full potential.

 An attorney for more than 25 years, as well as a TV and radio news commentator, university professor, and public servant in both the executive and legislative branches of Puerto Rico’s government, Mr. Escoriaza taps into each of these unique experiences to deliver exceptional service to his clients.

 Prior to joining Feldesman Tucker Leifer Fidell, Mr. Escoriaza ran his practice from San Juan for more than ten years.
-His practice spanned corporate, business and contract law, and included contested matters and appeals before Puerto Rico and federal courts, while his public policy and government affairs specialization included serving as Executive Director of the Senate Committee on Government Affairs, responsible for reviewing all major legislation pending before the Senate, as well as consulting contracts with the Office of the Governor of Puerto Rico and the Puerto Rico Public Broadcasting Service.
+His practice spanned corporate, eminent domain, business and contract law, and included contested matters and appeals before Puerto Rico and federal courts.
+His public policy and government affairs specialization included serving as Executive Director of the Puerto Rico Senate Committee on Government Affairs, responsible for reviewing all major legislation pending before the Senate, as well as consulting contracts with the Office of the Governor of Puerto Rico and the Puerto Rico Public Broadcasting Corporation.

-Mr. Escoriaza is a familiar face to many in the Spanish-speaking world, providing legal and world news analysis for numerous Univision and Telemundo (NBCUniversal) broadcasts, as well as having served as weekly world events analyst for Noticentro America evening news.
+Mr. Escoriaza is a familiar face to many in the Spanish-speaking market, providing legal and world news analysis for Telemundo (NBCUniversal) nationwide broadcasts.
 In Puerto Rico, he appeared regularly on radio broadcasts as well as Univision’s nightly prime time television show, “Los Seis de la Tarde.”

-A resident of Washington, DC since January 2018, Mr. Escoriaza enjoys exploring the city and spending time with his family, who share his passion for health, communications, learning and the arts.
-His wife is a journalist with a focus on multimedia public health education, and their daughter is in medical school.
+A resident of Washington, DC, Mr. Escoriaza enjoys exploring the city and spending time with his family, who share his passion for health, communications, learning and the arts.
+His wife is a journalist with a focus on multimedia public health education, and their daughter is a surgeon.